Vietnam turns away two cruise ships over coronavirus fears

 Passengers on another Carnival Corp cruise ship, the MS Westerdam, spent two weeks at sea after being turned away by five countries, including Thailand, over coronavirus fears, before they began to disembark in Cambodia on Friday.

-The Norwegian Jade, operated by Norwegian Cruise Line Holdings, was also denied permission to dock in Vietnam, passengers on board the ship said in Twitter messages, but its captain said there were no virus cases on board.
+The Norwegian Jade, operated by Norwegian Cruise Line Holdings, was also denied permission to dock in Vietnam.

+"Due to growing concerns regarding coronavirus in Asia, the ports we planned to visit in Vietnam are no longer open to accepting cruise ships," the Norwegian Cruise Line said.

+The ship had no cases of the virus, its captain Frank Juliussen said in a letter to passengers.

 "Still, the port has proven to be unreasonable during this process and late last night informed us that despite previously approving our calls and despite the actions we've taken to accommodate their new protocols, that they are denying our upcoming calls," Juliussen said, according to a copy of the letter posted on Twitter by a passenger.